-Super-local lunch dead in the centre
+Super-local lunch dead in the center

 If all my articles for Spotted by Locals were a crown, this would be the crown jewel!
 I am so proud to introduce this place, as this is something that merely 1% of Greeks know about!
 Biftekares is a really small spot, with 6-7 tables, mainly outside, overlooking Syntagma Square.
-The old man that owns it prepares 4-5 dishes, like delicious burgers, small pizzas of his own making, French fries, omelet, Greek salad and sausages.
+The old man that owns it prepares 4-5 dishes, like delicious burgers, small pizzas of his own making, French fries, omelet, Greek salad, and sausages.
 That’s it!

 Keep in mind that once you locate the building, you just go in and take the elevator to the 9th floor.
 No signs there, no nothing.
 Even the doorman won’t let you know about the canteen.

-This is probably the best hidden secret of Syntagma! —Nikos Palavitsinis
+This is probably the best-hidden secret of Syntagma! —Nikos Palavitsinis

 Large botanical garden few Athenians know about

 The Diomidous Botanical Garden is the largest botanical garden of the eastern Mediterranean.
 It was founded in 1952, and in 1975, after completion of landscaping, it was opened to the general public.
-In its area of 470 acres you can find trees and bushes can be found from all over the world, as well as plants mentioned in Greek mythology and history, like the myrtle of Aphrodite and Socrates’ hemlock.
+In its area of 470 acres, you can find trees and bushes can be found from all over the world, as well as plants mentioned in Greek mythology and history, like the myrtle of Aphrodite and Socrates’ hemlock.